paulamartinm/bicimad_prevision_tfm/README.md

 The frontend of the project has been developed with Streamlit [Click here to access the application](https://share.streamlit.io/paulamartinm/bicimad_prevision_tfm/main/Frontend/streamlit_app.py )

+#### Menu
+At the top of the page is the menu (1) where you can switch between the two dashboards.
 ![alt text](https://github.com/paulamartinm/bicimad_prevision_tfm/blob/main/Frontend/manual_user/menu-frontend.png "menu-frontend")

+#### Prediction of demand
+Forecast of bycicle demand per hour for the next 24 hours or 14 days.
+And information about stations.
+Filters:

+* Period: 24 hours / 14 days
+* Type of visualization:
+** All stations: aggregated demand
+** Demand per zones: prediction for each zone for which demand has been modelled.

+Depending on the type of visualization there are different filters available:

+* Demand per zones:
+** Postal code
+** Comparison of all zones or individual zones

+* All stations:
+** Model: different machine learning models or comparison between them

 ![alt text](https://github.com/paulamartinm/bicimad_prevision_tfm/blob/main/Frontend/manual_user/prediction-demand-I.png "prediction-demand-I")